“Our mission is to excel at Peer Support provision, always being at the forefront of high standards”.

 We will achieve this by:

-- Acting as consultants to organisations who wish to improve their intentional peer support within their organisational system or on behalf of the community
+- Acting as consultants to organisations who wish to extend their intentional peer support

-- Establishing self-sustaining community based Intentional Peer Support Groups (IPSG)
+- Partnering with, or establishing, self-sustaining community based Intentional Peer Support Groups (IPSG)

 - Training volunteers and coaches in Intentional Peer Support